-Swedish Meatballs
+Swedish Meatballs Recipe

-A Traditional Swedish Recipe - Gjenvick Family
+A Traditional Swedish Recipe - Gjenvick-Gilbertson Family

-Sampling Plate of Delicious Swedish Meatballs, Prepared by Our Chef, Johann Gjenvick.
+Side Dish of Delicious Swedish Meatballs, Prepared by Our Chef, Johann Gjenvick.
 GGA Image ID # 175e5a037f

 This delightful entree from Sweden has become one of America's favorite dishes.
 Learn how to make Swedish meatballs and experience the Old World's taste in this authentic vintage recipe.
-Traditionally served on Christmas Eve, these meatballs are so delicious, one will want to fix it year-round.
+Traditionally served on Christmas Eve, these meatballs are so delicious one will want to fix it year-round.

 List of Ingredients

-- 3 pounds lean ground beef
+- 3 pounds of lean ground beef

-- 1 pound mild sausage
+- 1 pound of mild sausage

-- 2.5 cups fine bread crumbs
+- 2.5 cups of plain (unflavored) fine breadcrumbs

-- 1 cup milk
+- 1 cup of milk

-- 1 cup finely chopped onion (reconstituted dry diced onions also works well as a substitute for fresh onions)
+- 1 cup of finely chopped onion (reconstituted dry diced onions* also works well as a substitute for fresh onions)

-- 2.5 tablespoon. butter
+- 2.5 tablespoons of butter

-- 2 Tablespoon minced parsley
+- 2 Tablespoons of minced parsley

-- 1 Tablespoon Worcestershire sauce
+- 1 Tablespoon of Worcestershire sauce

 - 3 large eggs

-- 2 teaspoon. salt
+- 2 teaspoons of salt

-- .5 teaspoon. ground black pepper
+- 1/2 teaspoon of ground black pepper

 - dash of nutmeg